How to leave Maryland residency?

 5) Register to vote

-Register to vote in your new state.
-Voting records are a key indicator of residency, so this step is crucial in establishing your new domicile.
+Register to vote in your new state (if you’re eligible).
+Voting records are a strong supporting indicator of residency and this step is important in showing your new domicile, but voter registration is only one factor among many that states consider when determining tax residency.

 6) Update financial accounts

 Notify banks, credit card companies, and other financial institutions of your new address.
-This ensures that all your financial activities reflect your new state residency.
+This helps make sure your financial records consistently reflect your new state residency.

 7) Notify your employer

-Update your employer with your new address, and ensure that payroll and tax withholdings are aligned with your new state.
+Update your employer with your new address and work with them so that payroll and tax withholdings are aligned with your new state.
 This helps avoid confusion with tax filings.

 Florida Residency information